Policies and procedures

 • Pell Grant recalculation will be determined based on enrollment at both institutions as of the end of the 2nd week of Missouri S&T classes each semester.

-• Only enrollment at Missouri S&T and other institutions in the University of Missouri system will count towards the enrollment requirements for any financial aid funded by Missouri S&T (e.g.-incoming freshman merit scholarships)
+• Only enrollment at Missouri S&T and other institutions in the University of Missouri system will count towards the enrollment requirements for any financial aid funded by Missouri S&T (e.g.- automatic merit scholarships)

 • Correspondence courses are NOT eligible.